hkrsh/HKR_Terminal/README.md

 use my tool one time
 the tool is maded for change
 termux prompt/banner - thare are
-have few tamlate of prompt i will add more after few days or if you want you can make own prompt with this help and on one more things i added that is login system in termux that's help you to make your termux terminal secure
+have few tamplate of prompt i will add more after few days or if you want you can make own prompt with the help of thise tool and one more things i added! that is login system in termux that's help you to make your termux terminal secure

 # commands